-- All staff must wash their hands for 20's following infection prevention guidance as soon as they arrive at pre-school.
+- All staff must wash their hands for 20's following infection prevention guidance as soon as they arrive at setting.
 All staff to complete virtual college infection control and covid-19 training online before return.
-Manager to keep records. - Staff and parents acknowledge that social distancing with young children is harder to maintain staff should implement measures as far as reasonably possible while ensuring children are kept well, safe and well cared for. - Families to drop children off at setting door adhering to social distancing measures set in place.
-Taped 2m que spaces to be put in place outside setting.
-Doorbell and door to be cleaned using disinfectant by gloved staff member after every drop off and collection. - Children will come into the pre-school with a key worker after drop off to hang up own bags and coats and to wash hands upon arrival to setting (with staff support).
-One bag and one coat per child. - Public Health England and the Department for Education has said that "childcare practitioners do not need PPE".
+Manager to keep records. - Staff and parents acknowledge that social distancing with young children is harder to maintain staff should implement measures as far as reasonably possible while ensuring children are kept well, safe and well cared for. - Families to drop children off at setting door where possible adhering to social distancing measures.
+Doorbell and door handles to be cleaned regularly using disinfectant by a staff member.
+Parents/family members who choose to come into the setting with their child to help settle must wear face coverings. - Children will come into the pre-school to hang up own bags and coats and to wash hands upon arrival to setting (with staff support).
+One labelled bag and one coat per child (please label). - Public Health England and the Department for Education has said that "childcare practitioners do not need PPE".
 PPE is required by medical and care professionals providing close contact care for those showing symptoms of coronavirus. - The temperature of all staff and children to be taken on arrival records to be kept by managers. - Only children and staff who are symptom free to attend setting.
 Staff to ask parents upon arrival if anyone in their household has had any symptoms, if the answer is yes, the child cannot attend the setting.
 The child cannot re-attend until a negative test result is confirmed or current isolation guidelines are completed and followed.

-- No toys, teddies or blankets from home can be brought into the setting. - When children come into the setting, they will be supported by a staff member to wash their hands thoroughly.
-This will happen regularly throughout the day and before eating and during play. - Children will be encouraged not to touch their face, eyes, nose mouth through sessions. - If parents/families can provide hand gel to use throughout the session this action will be supported by staff. - All children and staff should avoid any public transport travel and follow all national guidelines for social distancing. - Any child who has been told to shield or is clinically vulnerable cannot attend the setting for their own safety at this time. - Any child who displays signs of cold will not be allowed in pre-school until 48hours after symptoms have ended and a negative test result. - Only parents who are symptom free and or have completed the required isolation periods will be able to drop off or collect their child. - Limit drop off and pick up to 1 adult per family and stagger the timings where possible. - No buggy's or siblings allowed into pre-school. - Staff to consider (due to the distress of a child) allowing a parent to bring their child into pre-school but to observe social distancing measures (this should not be encouraged).
-All measures should be taken to minimise contact between parents and other children and staff members. - We will clear as much space as we can to allow for individual movement. - We will have set snack times and lunch times where we will teach the children to sit apart whilst they eat. - No soft furnishings or toys out in setting (keep all in storeroom).
-No play dough to be used.
-Fun messy play to be limited to small groups with each child having their own container which must be washed and cleaned after each use.
+- No toys, teddies or blankets from home should be avoided and not brought into the setting. - When children come into the setting, they will be supported by a staff member to wash their hands thoroughly.
+This will happen regularly throughout the day and before eating and during play, we will make this time a fun activity. - Children will be encouraged not to touch their face, eyes, nose mouth through sessions, however it is deemed as very unlikely and no pressure will be put on children. - If parents/families can provide hand gel to use throughout the session this action will be supported by staff. - Any child who has been told to shield or is clinically vulnerable should not attend the setting for their own safety at this time. - Only parents who are symptom free and or have completed the required isolation periods will be able to drop off or collect their child. - Families to try and limit drop off and pick up to 1 adult per family where possible. - Families should avoid bring buggy's or siblings into pre-school and play pals at drop off times.